An Introduction to Theological Anthropology

 Humans, Both Creaturely and Divine

-In this thorough introduction to theological anthropology, Joshua Farris offers an evangelical perspective on the topic.
-Farris walks the reader through some of the most important issues in traditional approaches to anthropology, such as sexuality, posthumanism, and the image of God.
-He addresses fundamental questions like, Who am I? and Why do I exist?
+Motived by ancient and Reformed reflections on human nature, Joshua Farris walks the reader through some of the most important issues in traditional approaches to anthropology, such as sexuality, posthumanism, and the image of God.
+He addresses fundamental questions like, What does it mean to be human?
+Who am I? and Why do I exist?
 He also considers the creaturely and divine nature of humans, the body-soul relationship, and the beatific vision.
+Farris concludes that humans are souls and bodies and are designed to experience the presence of God.
+They are appropriately understood in their creaturely context as divine image bearers, yet their goal is union with God.

 Foreword by Marc Cortez